loilo/node-php-date/README.md

 ```

 ## Timezone identifiers
-The only PHP date token not supported by this package are timezones (tokens `e` and `T`) which would return a timezone identifier.
+The only PHP date tokens not supported by this package are timezones (tokens `e` and `T`) which would return timezone identifiers.
 I felt like that would bloat the code a little too much with the fallbacks necessary for older browsers.